mauroalfaro/people-list-fastapi/README.md

 You can access to the FastAPI UI on the URL http://localhost:8000/docs#/

 ## Notes
-- Refer to [this](https://docs.mongodb.com/manual/installation/) link if you don't know how to install/run MongoDB locally
+- Refer to [this](https://docs.mongodb.com/manual/installation/) link if you don't know how to install/run MongoDB locally.
+- Refer to [this](https://docs.atlas.mongodb.com/getting-started/) link to get started on MongoDB Atlas and start your own cluster.
 - You can swap out virtualenv and Pip for Poetry or Pipenv.
 - If you dont know how to create and source your virtual environment, the commands are the following:
 ```bash